Skip to Content

 Polishing Obsidian By Hand and With A Tumbler

 You can polish your obsidian at home after cutting your stone into its desired shape.
-You can use a tumbler if you are not looking for your obsidian to have a specific form.
+You can use a tumbler if you are not looking for a specific form for your obsidian.
 Tumblers generally make the edges of obsidian round and can polish certain types to the point of being see-through.

-If you want to maintain your cut shape, you can polish your obsidian using a hand-polishing kit.
+You can polish your obsidian using a hand-polishing kit to maintain your cut shape.
 Alternatively, you can also use a Dremel to help you with polishing.

 Can Obsidian Be Tumbled